 Guide

 Instead of manually sorting email, tell Manus to triage your inbox.
 Manus reads your unread messages, categorizes them by urgency, drafts replies for action items, and archives the rest.
 You review and approve.
-This guide shows the workflow, example prompts, and a triage-specific SKILL.md snippet.
+Works across all major email providers via Nylas CLI.

 What is inbox zero with an AI agent?

-The workflow is simple: Manus reads your unread email through the Nylas CLI, categorizes each message by urgency, drafts replies where needed, and queues low-priority messages for archiving.
+The Manus inbox-zero workflow reads unread email through the Nylas CLI, categorizes each message by urgency, drafts replies where needed, and queues low-priority messages for archiving.
 You review the results and approve or adjust before anything is sent or deleted.

 Prerequisites